-I’d describe Marissa as a bit of a family girl – or at least someone who wishes her nearest and dearest were tight-knit enough for her to be a family girl.
+I’d describe Marissa as a bit of a family girl – or at least someone who wishes her nearest and dearest were tight-knit enough for her to be one.

 It’s obvious from the outset that her relationship with her mother, Julie, is strained – in season 1 she tells Ryan she’s “scared” of her – but it’s also clear that Marissa cares about the Coopers.
 She describes her dad, Jimmy, as the “one thing” keeping her sane (no pressure, Jimmy!!) and in season 3 she’s totally willing to leave her boyfriend Ryan and everything else in Newport Beach behind if it means her family can regroup in Hawaii.
 Like, I wouldn’t put it past Marissa to pull some Parent Trap stunt with Summer in tow, because that girl seems to yearn for a nuclear family – even one as dysfunctional as hers.
 She looks to the Cohens as a source of normality, stability and bagels during Cooper family disputes, and compares her own parents to Sandy and Kirsten.
 During one argument with Jimmy, she says “For once, I wish you would just grow up and be like a real dad.”

 The trouble with Marissa’s relationship with her family is that it’s shaky.
 Her parents adore her in their own messed-up ways, but they’re always coming and going: leaving without notice, becoming obsessed with tennis instructors, marrying for money.
 They’re 15 year-olds in adult bodies.
-Marissa is often sneered at for crying at family events and shouting obscenities at her mother, but I’m wondering who can blame the gal.
+And Marissa is often sneered at for crying at family events and shouting obscenities at her mother, but I’m wondering who can blame the gal.
 She aches for a unit – a solid, dependable team.
-But instead she’s given a mother who sleeps with her ex-boyfriend and tries to frame her current boyfriend for attempted murder, a father who steals from his clients and leaves town at the first sign of trouble, and a sister who returns to Newport almost only to STIR STUFF UP.
+But instead she’s given a mother who sleeps with her ex-boyfriend and tries to frame her current boyfriend for attempted murder, a father who steals from his clients and leaves town at the first sign of trouble, and a sister who returns to Newport ~FOR THE DRAMA~.
 The Coopers love each other, I’m sure of it, but there’s nothing anchoring that family down.
 Not even Jimmy’s boat.